-We draw attention to Note 11 (a) to the interim condensed consolidated financial information which describes the contingencies relating to cost reimbursable contracts with U.S. Coalition Provisional Authority ("CPA").
+We draw attention to Note 11 (c) to the interim condensed consolidated financial information which describe the contingencies and claims with the General Administration of Customs for Kuwait.
 Our conclusion is not further qualified in respect of this matter.

 Report on Other Legal and Regulatory Requirements